QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     A x = b

 We will now
-focus on cases where :math:`A` is both massive (e.g. potentially millions of equations), sparse, and sometimes ill-conditioned - but where there is always a unique solution.
+focus on cases where :math:`A` is both massive (e.g., potentially millions of equations) and sparse, and sometimes ill-conditioned - but where there is always a unique solution.

 While this may seem excessive, it occurs in practice due to the curse of dimensionality, discretizations of PDEs, and when working with big data.

-The methods in the previous lectures (e.g. factorization and approaches similar to Gaussian elimination) are called direct methods, and able in theory to converge to the exact solution in a finite number of steps while directly working with the matrix in memory.
+The methods in the previous lectures (e.g., factorization and approaches similar to Gaussian elimination) are called direct methods, and are able in theory to converge to the exact solution in a finite number of steps while directly working with the matrix in memory.

 Instead, iterative solutions start with a guess on a solution and iterate until convergence.
-The benefit will be that each iteration uses a lower order operation (e.g. an :math:`O(N^2)` matrix-vector product) which will make it possible to
+The benefit will be that each iteration uses a lower-order operation (e.g., an :math:`O(N^2)` matrix-vector product) which will make it possible to

 #. solve much larger systems, even if done less precisely.
 #. define linear operators in terms of the matrix-vector products, rather than storing as a matrix.
-#. get approximate solutions in progress prior to the completion of all algorithm steps, unlike the direct methods which only provide a solution at the end.
+#. get approximate solutions in progress prior to the completion of all algorithm steps, unlike the direct methods, which provide a solution only at the end.

-Of course, there is no free lunch and the computational order of the iterations themselves would be comparable to the direct methods for a given level of tolerance (e.g. :math:`O(N^3)` operations may be required to solve a dense unstructured system).
+Of course, there is no free lunch, and the computational order of the iterations themselves would be comparable to the direct methods for a given level of tolerance (e.g., :math:`O(N^3)` operations may be required to solve a dense unstructured system).

-There are two types of iterative methods we will consider:  first are stationary methods which iterate on a map in a similar way to fixed point problems, and the second are `Krylov <https://en.wikipedia.org/wiki/Krylov_subspace>`_ methods which iteratively solve using left-multiplications of the linear operator.
+There are two types of iterative methods we will consider.
+The first type is stationary methods, which iterate on a map in a way that's similar to fixed-point problems, and the second type is `Krylov <https://en.wikipedia.org/wiki/Krylov_subspace>`_ methods, which iteratively solve using left-multiplications of the linear operator.

-For our main examples, we will use the valuation of the continuous time markov Chain from the :doc:`numerical methods for linear algebra <numerical_linear_algebra>` lecture.
-That is, given a payoff vector :math:`r`, a discount rate :math:`\rho`, and the infinitesimal generator of the markov chain :math:`Q`, solve the equation
+For our main examples, we will use the valuation of the continuous-time Markov chain from the :doc:`numerical methods for linear algebra <numerical_linear_algebra>` lecture.
+That is, given a payoff vector :math:`r`, a discount rate :math:`\rho`, and the infinitesimal generator of the Markov chain :math:`Q`, solve the equation

 .. math::

     \rho v = r + Q v

-With the sizes and types of matrices here, iterative methods are inappropriate in practice, but it will help us understand the characteristics of convergence, and how they relate to matrix conditioning.
+With the sizes and types of matrices here, iterative methods are inappropriate in practice, but they will help us understand the characteristics of convergence and how they relate to matrix conditioning.

 Stationary Methods
 --------------------

-First, we will solve with a direct methods, which will give the solution to machine precision.
+First, we will solve with a direct method, which will give the solution to machine precision.

 .. code:: julia